Update March 2022: New album on the way. 90 minutes of counterpoint performed on clavichord. Preorder it here.

-Composer Rudi Seitz is on a quest to explore the potential of the canon form.
-Keyboardist Matthew McConnell seeks to bring new repertoire to life on the harpsichord.
-Rudi and Matt are proud to announce the release of their album Canons.
-This page will serve as a collection of materials relating to the album.
+Composer Rudi Seitz is on a quest to write canons that challenge and delight.
+Keyboardist Matthew McConnell seeks to bring new repertoire to life on the harpsichord and clavichord.
+Rudi and Matt released their album Canons in 2017.
+This page is a collection of materials relating to the album.

 Where to purchase the album